ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

         Vector[Cell, CELLS_PER_EXT_BLOB],
         Vector[KZGProof, CELLS_PER_EXT_BLOB]]:
     """
-    Compute all the cell proofs for one blob.
+    Compute all the cell proofs for an extended blob.
 This is an inefficient O(n^2) algorithm, for performant implementation the FK20 algorithm that runs in O(n log n) should be used instead.